longjl1/TabPet/README.md

 - [2025-05-28] noted another setup tip for building, loading, and testing the roaming version of TabPet in Chrome.

 - [2025-05-30] noted another setup tip for building, loading, and testing the roaming version of TabPet in Chrome.

+- [2025-06-03] noted another setup tip for building, loading, and testing the roaming version of TabPet in Chrome.